AristurtleDev/docs.monogame.github.io/articles/tutorials/building_2d_games/19_user_interface/index.md

 [!code-csharp[](./snippets/uielement.cs#lifecycle)]

 These methods are marked as `virtual` so derived classes can override them to add their own behavior will still being able to call the base implementation to ensure children are updated and drawn.

+### The UISprite Class

+The `UISprite` class will be the first class we implemented that extends the base `UIElement` class.
+This class adds a visual component using the previously created `Sprite` class in our library.

+Create a new class file named *UISprite.cs* in the *UI* directory of the *MonoGameLibrary* project and add the following code as the initial structure:

+[]